 Pregnancy

 Many women report poor sleep during pregnancy with the reasons varying depending on the trimester.
 In the first trimester, nausea, backache and urinary frequency can cause sleep disturbance.
-The second trimester tends to be easier but foetal movements and heartburn may be issues.
+The second trimester tends to be easier but foetal movements and heartburn may be troublesome.
 By the third trimester, sleep is more disturbed with complaints again of urinary frequency, backache in addition to cramps, itch and unpleasant dreams.
-Most women fall asleep easily but wake more frequently (Sedoy et al 2017.
+Most women fall asleep fairly easily but wake more frequently (Sedoy et al 2017).

-If patient suffers from intractable insomnia and a pharmacological agent is required, it is helpful to note that zolpidem and diphenhydramine are in FDA class B (foetal harm possible, but unlikely; no evidence of foetal harm in animal studies) (for review see (Pien & Schwab, 2004).
-However non-selective histamine antagonists such as diphenhydramine can exacerbate restless legs syndrome and have anticholinergic actions.
+If a patient suffers from intractable insomnia and a pharmacological agent is required, it is helpful to note that zolpidem and diphenhydramine are in FDA class B (foetal harm possible, but unlikely; no evidence of foetal harm in animal studies) (for review see (Pien & Schwab, 2004).
+However, non-selective histamine antagonists such as diphenhydramine can exacerbate restless legs syndrome and have anticholinergic actions.
 Zolpidem may be preferable as it is short acting and does not have anticholinergic side effects.
 The hypnotics temazepam and zopiclone have not been associated with any increase in congenital malformations (Ban et al 2014).

-Restless legs syndrome is common in pregnancy with prevalence between 15-25%, peaking in the third trimester with improvement in the last 2 weeks and often resolving post partum.
-It is sometimes associated with anaemia (Hubner et al 2013, Neau et al 2010).
+Restless legs syndrome is common in pregnancy, with a prevalence between 15-25%, peaking in the third trimester with improvement in the last 2 weeks and often resolving post partum.
+It is sometimes associated with anaemia (Hubner et al 2013; Neau et al 2010).
 Iron replacement is safe and may be effective based on small case series, with carbidopa/levodopa or clonazepam only recommended in severe and refractory cases (Picchietti et al 2015).

 Snoring and sleep disordered breathing, especially in obese subjects, is increasingly recognised, is associated with worse foetal outcomes and affects up to 8% of women by the third trimester.
 (O’Brien et al 2014).